About egg laying hens

 High production values

-Laying hens have been bred for egg laying.
+The wild ancestor of modern day chickens, the red junglefowl, produces around a dozen eggs each year.
+Through decades of breeding, laying hens have been bred for very high production of eggs.
 Modern commercial hens produce a very high yield of around 300 eggs a year.
 Chickens will naturally live for 6 or more years but after 12 months of laying, the hen’s productivity will start to decline.
-This is when most commercial laying hens are slaughtered.
+This is when most commercial laying hens are slaughtered and replaced.

 There are a number of welfare issues for egg laying hens.

 - Physical well-being

 It is estimated that more than 60 percent of the world’s eggs are produced in industrial systems, mostly using barren battery cages.

 While barren battery cages were banned in the EU in 2012, the majority of laying hens in the rest of the world remain confined within them.
 Each battery cage generally houses up to 10 birds.
 The average space allowance per bird in a typical battery cage is less than the size of an A4 sheet of paper, and the height is just enough to allow the hen to stand.

 The cages usually have a sloping wire mesh floor and are kept in rows stacked in several tiers.
 Each shed typically houses tens of thousands of hens this way, and the largest sheds can contain more than a hundred thousand birds.
 Typically these buildings are artificially lit and ventilated.
 Caged hens may usually never experience natural light or fresh air and do not leave their cages until they are taken to slaughter.